A traditional Anglican Service with Communion - Held in the Historic Chelsea Chapel.

 Would you like one of our Pastoral Care team to come and visit you at home?
 Are you feeling alone or isolated?
 Are you sick and in need of prayer?
 Are you unable to get out and would like us to bring communion to your home?
 We have people that would love to come and visit you even if its just for a friendly chat and a cup of tea!
 Please feel free to contact us on (09) 483 6989 or email us here.

-The Cedar Centre Community Garden has been a part of Beach Haven community life for several years.
+The Cedar Community Allotment Gardens have been a part of Beach Haven community life for several years.
 The garden brings residents of the area together in simple but significant ways.
 Seasonal working bees bring neighbours and families together to weed and prepare the soil.
 Families and individuals who wish to learn about growing their own food are encouraged to learn about gardening as a way of becoming more self-sustaining.
-On one particular working bee, children of parents who came to work created a life size scarecrow and learned about how to care for soil so that crops grow.

 We are keen to see more community members contribute their skills and enthusiasm.
 We hope to offer workshops which will educate and inspire others to grow their own food.
 Too many low income families believe that healthy food is too expensive, and so opt for cheaply made processed foods.
 Our community garden is also in liaison with our local primary school Beach Haven.
 The projects goal is the training of life skills for the primary school children using products produced in the Cedar Centre Community garden.
 Through this they will learn to create a garden bed, plant vegetables and to take care of them, right through to learning different cultural cooking methods, selling the vegetables, learning sales, marketing, banking and savings methods.